lRennan/calculator/README.md

 # calculator
-Java calculator(Gui)
+Java calculator using GUI
 ---

-## Simple Java Calculator
+## Simple Java (Graphical User Interface)

 This Java program implements a basic calculator using Swing for the graphical interface.
-It allows users to perform arithmetic operations (+, -, *, /) on two numbers, along with decimal point input, deletion of characters, and clearing the input field.
+It allows users to perform arithmetic operations (+, -, *, /) on two numbers, along with decimal point input, character deletion, and clearing the input field.

 ### Features:
 - **Operations Supported:** Addition, Subtraction, Multiplication, Division